Intro to high-performance computing (HPC)

 If you are not sure about the right tool, suggest a problem, and we can brainstorm the approach together.

-Topic 15: Python and R
+Question 15: Python and R

 If you use Python or R in your work, try running a Python or R script in the terminal.